petersonben50/HellsCanyon/code/hgcA_analysis/hgcA_analysis.md

 I removed all the sequences under these nodes and read out a list of the sequence names that I wanted to include.
 I then used a custom script to pull out the sequences that I didn't want to include.
 I masked the alignment at 50% gaps in Geneious.

+*Generate tree in RAxML*

 I then used this alignment to generate a maximum-likelihood tree using RAxML.
 There were a few duplicated sequences, so I used the `.reduced` file that RAxML generated.

-*Generate good tree with Hg-MATE seqs using RAxML*
+*Generate good tree with subset of references using RAxML*

 The HgcA seqs are concentrated enough into a few clades, so I'll just manually select sequences to use for a final RAxML tree.
 I'll also include all the hgcA sequences from the 2017 Mendota study, so won't take those ones from Hg-MATE.